Small Wānaka grocer resisting 'McDonaldisation'

 McDonald's itself requested that its resource consent application with the Queenstown Lakes District Council be publicly notified.

-In recent weeks, McDonald's New Zealand communications lead Kenny Simon has told Crux the company is committed to the public submission process and the outcome of that process.
+In recent weeks, McDonald's New Zealand communications lead Simon Kenny has told Crux the company is committed to the public submission process and the outcome of that process.

 The company has already received approval from the Overseas Investment Office to buy the land at what's set to become Mount Iron Junction.